Integrated Strategic Communication - Public Relations Emphasis

 With a growing need for skilled communicators, now is the perfect time to begin your degree in public relations.

-Integrated strategic communication - public relations program details
+Why integrated strategic communication - public relations emphasis at UW-Eau Claire?

 Curriculum that connects you to the real world.
 Opportunities to evaluate case studies, present projects and work collaboratively at every course level will help develop your communication, interpersonal, leadership and problem-solving skills.
 Course topics are relevant to real-time, real-world happenings and always include the most up-to-date software and platforms.